defrex/django-paypal-cart/README.md

     (r'^cart/', include('cart.urls')),
 3. Run manage.py syncdb
 4. in settings.py set PAYPAL_URL and PAYPAL_EMAIL.
 PAYPAL_URL is where the
-paypal form is sumit, and PAYPAL_EMAIL is for the account that will recieve the money.
+paypal form is submit, and PAYPAL_EMAIL is for the account that will receive the money.

 ### Add to cart
 There is no real UI included in this app.
 You add items to the cart by creating a CartItem object.
-CartItems contain a GenericForeignKey, a user, and ammount, and an "other" field for you to store whatever.
+CartItems contain a GenericForeignKey, a user, and amount, and an "other" field for you to store whatever.
 The CartItemManager gives you the handy add_to_cart method. like so: add_to_cart(object, user, amount, other)